daniellukasdev/image-organizer/README.md

 # image-organizer
-A simple image organizer app created using python and pyqt
+A simple image organizer app created using python and pyqt5.